San Diego Brewers Guild

 No Little Italy would be complete without a true Italian market and Mona Lisa Italian Foods deli fits the bill.
 The deli offers a selection of foods, wine and delicious deli sandwiches.
 Located on the corner of India Street and Hawthorne.

 The Kettner Art & Design District encompasses a group of retail shops and art galleries that feature grand selections of home furnishings and fashion accessories.
-Among its 21 shops is Mixture, featuring a young and fresh take on contemporary furniture, and India Street Antiques, offering affordable European dressers, armoires, cabinets, and other collectibles.
+Among its 21 shops is India Street Antiques, offering affordable European dressers, armoires, cabinets, and other collectibles.
+And for the artist in the group, a must-stop is Blick Art Materials where you can find everything from a sketch book to archival supplies.

 Italian-inspired retail includes colorful sconces and sparkling chandeliers at Simply Italian and elegant Italian ceramics and gifts at Bella Stanza.